Table of Contents

 Machining oils such as cutting oil, quenching oil, drawing oil, and rolling oil have metal debris as solid contaminants.
 Centrifugal separation machines from Alfa Laval offer a quick and cost-efficient way to recover machining oils.

 Lubricating oils used in engines and turbines need to be clean for engines and turbines’ reliable performance.
-Engine oil accumulates metal particles that affect engine performance.
+Engine oil accumulates metal particles that affect the engine performance.
 A disc-stack type separator removes these tiny particles to ensure reliable engine operation.

 Steam turbines are an essential component of electric power generation systems.
 Steam condensation introduces water as a contaminant in the turbine oil that water deteriorates the lube oil’s lubricating properties.